Create and modify an ExpressRoute circuit

 These instructions only apply to circuits that are created with service providers that offer layer 2 connectivity services.
-If you're using a service provider that offers managed layer 3 services (typically an IP VPN, like MPLS), your connectivity provider will configure and manage routing for you.
+If you're using a service provider that offers managed layer 3 services (typically an IP VPN, like MPLS), your connectivity provider configures and manages routing for you.

 7. Link a virtual network to an ExpressRoute circuit

 Next, link a virtual network to your ExpressRoute circuit.
 Use the Linking virtual networks to ExpressRoute circuits article when you work with the Resource Manager deployment model.

 You can view the status of a circuit by selecting it and viewing the Overview page.

 You can modify certain properties of an ExpressRoute circuit without impacting connectivity.
 You can modify the bandwidth, SKU, billing model and allow classic operations on the Configuration page.
 For information on limits and limitations, see the ExpressRoute FAQ.